M*A*S*H (TV series): Writing

 As the series progressed, it made a significant shift from being primarily a comedy with dramatic undertones to a drama with comedic overtones.
-This was a result of changes in writing and production staff.
+This was a result of changes in writing, production, and acting staff.
 Series co-creator and comedy writer Larry Gelbart departed after Season 4.
 Executive Producer Gene Reynolds departed at the conclusion of Season 5 in 1977, resulting in M*A*S*H being almost fully stripped of its original comedic foundation by the beginning of Season 6.

 Whereas Gelbart and Reynolds were the comedic voice of M*A*S*H for the show's first five seasons (1972–1977), Alan Alda and newly promoted Executive Producer Burt Metcalfe became the new dramatic voice of M*A*S*H for Seasons 6–11.
-By the start of Season 8 (1979–1980), the writing staff had been completely overhauled, and with the departure of cast members McLean Stevenson, Larry Linville, Wayne Rogers and Gary Burghoff, M*A*S*H displayed a distinctively different feel, consciously moving between comedy and drama.
+By the start of Season 8 (1979–1980), the writing staff had been completely overhauled.

+Cast changes also contributed to the greater weighting of drama in later series M*A*S*H. The departures of McLean Stevenson, Larry Linville, and Gary Burghoff removed gifted performers of physical and verbal comedy.
+Wayne Rogers's Trapper John had been Hawkeye's partner in high jinks and womanizing, while his successor in Mike Farrell's B.J. gave Hawkeye a more mature best friendship.
+A gentler characterization made Margaret a less pointed comedy foil, and after Klinger took over Radar's responsibilities he discontinued cross-dressing and other attempts to get a Section 8 psychiatric discharge.

-The end of the Vietnam War in 1975 was a significant factor as to why storylines become less political in nature and more character driven.
+The end of the Vietnam War in 1975 was a significant factor as to why storylines become less political in nature and more character-driven.
 Several episodes experimented by going outside the sitcom format: